OctopusDeploy/docs/docs/deployment-process/configuration-features/substitute-variables-in-files.md

 description: Package steps have a feature that allows you to replace variables in any file.
 position: 80
 ---
 The Substitute Variables in Files feature is one of the [configuration features](/docs/deployment-process/configuration-features/index.md) you can enable as you define the [steps](/docs/deployment-process/steps/index.md) in your [deployment process](/docs/deployment-process/index.md).
-This feature is available in package steps, and it allows you to replace [Octopus Variables](/docs/deployment-process/variables/index.md) in any file.
+This feature is available in package steps, and it allows you to inject [Octopus Variables](/docs/deployment-process/variables/index.md) into **any file**.

+Octopus will parse the files you select for [variable binding expressions](/docs/deployment-process/variables/variable-substitution-syntax.md), replacing each expression with its result.

 :::hint
-If you want to replace the configuration variables **appSettings**, **applicationSettings**, and **connectionStrings** see [configuration variables](/docs/deployment-process/configuration-features/configuration-variables.md) instead.
+You can perform very complex transformations in any kind of file using this feature.
+We also have features tailored to [XML configuration files](/docs/deployment-process/configuration-features/configuration-variables.md) and [JSON configuration files](/docs/deployment-process/configuration-features/json-configuration-variables-feature.md).
 :::

 ## How to Substitute Variables in a File